 Creative Writing contrasts with Non-Fiction Writing in the broadest sense.
 It is the sort of writing that novelists, short story writers and poets employ.
 Non-Fiction includes traditional biographical works, academic texts, journalism, and books on a diverse range of subjects, such as food (recipes), self help and memoir.

-Of course, with fiction, there is a breakdown of genres within the broad genre: Science fiction, romance, historical fiction, mystery, horror, detective stories, action, fantasy and adventure.
-However, here I am interested above all in an overview of the term in relation to fiction and memoir.
+Of course, with fiction, there is a breakdown of genres within the broad genre: science fiction, romance, historical fiction, mystery, horror, detective stories, action, fantasy and adventure.
+See a list of umbrella genres at Rock Your Writing.

 Contrasted with ‘commercial fiction’ is ‘literary fiction’, in which experiences and insights, both positive or negative, are what count.
 However, when I hear this term nowadays, I think back to classical writers of the past: Jane Austen, George Eliot and Charles Dickens, who employed an omniscient point of view and approach, and upheld classical traditions of the time.
 ‘Creative Writing’ is the new general term that has sprung up in its place.